alces-software/clusterware-services/openlava/docs/guides/05-run-jobs.md

 gets terminated, increase your resource request to allow your job to run.
 It's often worth starting with the defaults as these are usually sufficient for most applications and then alter them if you have problems.
-Once your job has run for the first time, you can use `qacct -j <JOB_ID>` to ascertain how much resource your job actually used and then tune your request accordingly in future runs.
+Once your job has run for the first time, you can use `bjobs <JOB_ID>` to ascertain how much resource your job actually used and then tune your request accordingly in future runs.

 Requesting resources as close to your jobs requirements as possible will ensure that your job is scheduled as quickly as possible.
 Jobs